 The Cure for Loneliness

 Want to stop being lonely?
-What works, and what doesn't.
+Here's what works, and what doesn't.

 Posted Oct 01, 2010

-The world grows ever smaller, more connected, more crowded, and ironically, increasingly lonely for many of us.
-This is a problem with a whole host of unhappy consequences, not just for the individuals who experience it, but for society as a whole.
+The world grows ever smaller, more connected, more crowded, and ironically, increasingly lonely for many.
+This is a problem with a host of unhappy consequences, not just for the individuals who experience it, but for society.

 It's important to point out before I go any further that loneliness is not the same thing as being a private person, or a "loner," because some of us actually both need and enjoy a lot of time to ourselves.
 Loneliness, instead, refers to the difference between the amount of social contact and intimacy you have and the amount you want.
 It's about feeling isolated, like an outcast.

-(That said, the opposite of loneliness isn't popularity either - you can have dozens of "friends" and still feel lonely.
+(That said, the opposite of loneliness isn't popularity: You can have dozens of "friends" and still feel lonely.
 True intimacy and feelings of relatedness are much more about the quality of your relationships than the quantity.)

 Persistent loneliness is not only emotionally painful, but can be more damaging to our physical and mental health than many psychiatric illnesses.
-For instance, lonely people sleep poorly, experience severe depression and anxiety, have reduced immune and cardiovascular functioning, and exhibit sings of early cognitive decline that grow more severe over time.
+Lonely people sleep poorly, experience depression and anxiety, have reduced immune and cardiovascular functioning, and exhibit sings of early cognitive decline that grow more severe over time.

-Not surprisingly, psychologists have created dozens of interventions designed to try to tackle this epidemic of loneliness.
-The approaches taken are varied, but can be broken up, roughly speaking, into four different categories.
+Not surprisingly, psychologists have created dozens of interventions designed to try to tackle this epidemic.
+The approaches are varied, but can be broken up, roughly speaking, into four different categories:

 Improving social skills.
 Some researchers argue that loneliness is primarily the result of lacking of the interpersonal skills required to create and maintain relationships.
 Typically, these interventions involve teaching people how to be less socially awkward — to engage in conversation, speak on the phone, give and take compliments, grow comfortable with periods of silence, and communicate in positive ways non-verbally.